wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-4-7 - Added the tag (without results directory) as an argument to git-results-build and git-results-run in case different behavior is desired for different experiment paths.
 * 2016-1-4 - Fixed git-results move for sub-results folders.
 * 2015-4-13 - git-results now respects multiple results folders in a single directory, and each can have their own git-results-run and git-results-build.